ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 As makers and engineers, the first things we built were probably small and simple.
 Early activities might have looked like a "hello world" program, a simple webpage, an Arduino sketch to blink the built-in LED, or a basic shape on a 3-D printer or laser cutter.
 We keep learning and improving our building skills, and we start realizing just how useful our creations can become.
 But as we apply our initial skills to larger and more interesting problems, we start hitting up against unexpected limits where it _should_ be easy to add just one more small feature to a project, but in practice it's a whole ordeal:

 * It could look like [a circuit board](https://github.com/prakashlab/octopi-driver-board/blob/ODMv0.1.1/Board/Layout.pdf) where you can't implement the features which your collaborator has recently added to their wishlist, because you've used up too many of the pins on your 60-pin Arduino board. 😐
-* It could look like a design you have for [a robot](https://cad.onshape.com/documents/6f3ff9e60612f07463807b51/w/7c9831bb106114d48918156b/e/a9da1141e808ee4cb8c5dd81) which has so many dimensional constraints and parameters that your CAD software freezes for a full minute whenever you make changes which force it to rebuild the whole model. 😬
+* It could look like [a mechanical design](https://cad.onshape.com/documents/6f3ff9e60612f07463807b51/w/7c9831bb106114d48918156b/e/a9da1141e808ee4cb8c5dd81) which uses so many dimensional constraints and parameters that your CAD software freezes for a full minute whenever you make changes which force it to rebuild the whole model. 😬
 * It could look like a [2000-line single-file Arduino sketch](https://github.com/deepakkrishnamurthy/gravitymachine-research/blob/55c388bb2cd5719427131d440dd91720b3f6768f/firmware/GravityMachine_Firmware_ArduinoIDE/GravityMachine_Firmware_ArduinoIDE.ino) where you've gradually added pieces of code and now you have 150 global constants and 150 global variables and 40 functions, with each function possibly interacting with up to all 300 of those global constants and variables. 😱
-* It could look like a [multithreaded+asyncio Python program](https://github.com/ethanjli/liquid-handling-robotics) which quits normally 99% of the time but which rarely dies or hangs in ways you can't consistently reproduce, and it happens _because_ of how you used multithreading and asyncio at the core of your program. 😨
+* It could look like a [multithreaded+asyncio Python program](https://github.com/ethanjli/liquid-handling-robotics) which quits normally 99% of the time when you press Ctrl+C but which rarely throws exceptions or hangs in ways you can't consistently reproduce, and it happens because of how you used asyncio, [which you never fully understood anyways](https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/). 😨

 Maintaining the project becomes painful and difficult because we let our designs become complex without responding appropriately to that complexity.
 But it doesn't have to be like this.